rararani/rararani/README.md

 # Hi there 👋

-A computer science new graduate from the University of Toronto:maple_leaf:.
+A computer science new graduate from the University of Toronto 🍁.
 I am a Software Developer, Hobbyist Game Dev, and aspiring Web Developer.
-I like jamming on the guitar, making my friends roleplay original murder mysteries, and snowboarding :snowboarder:!
+I like jamming on the guitar, making my friends roleplay original murder mysteries, and snowboarding 🏂!

 <!--
 **rararani/rararani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.